DockYard/ember-router-scroll/README.md

 #### Scroll Timing

 You may want the default out of the box behaviour.
-We schedule an action after Ember's `render`.
+We schedule scroll after Ember's `render`.

 However, you have other options.
 You may need to delay scroll functionality until after the First Meaningful Paint using `afterPaint: true` in your config.  `afterPaint` defaults to `false`.